neil-oliver/Major-Studio-1/Quantitative Design/README.md

     }
   }

-  var info = "Disclaimer: Art data isn't perfect.
+  // create a description, add in the calculated totals and append to the DOM var info = "Disclaimer: Art data isn't perfect.
 Sometimes we dont know the exact date an object was created or when an artist was born or died.
 Out of the " + total + " items purchased by the MET museum since 1870, a total of " + unknownTotal + " were unable to be put into a category." var para = document.getElementById("info");
   var node = document.createTextNode(info);